Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

 Typical examples of instance segmentation results by using different strategies is visualized in Fig. \ref{visualization}.
-It is clear that the baseline strategy clustering based classification might obtain the incorrect instance and semantic estimation, while the deep learning based end-to-end instance segmentation strategy and its gMLP enhancement could correct the estimation partly, but they also generate other improper predictions.
-Comparatively, the semantic segmentation based clustering provides better estimation and its gMLP enhancement achieves $100\%$ correct prediction for this particular case.
-Another result of consecutive frames by using the proposed semantic segmentation based clustering with gMLP enhancement could be seen in Fig. \ref{visualization_sequence}, where most of the instances could be segmented perfectly, even though some of them are spatially close with each other.
+It is clear that the clustering-based classification method might obtain the incorrect instance and semantic estimation, while the deep learning-based end-to-end instance segmentation strategy and its gMLP enhancement could correct the estimation partly, but they also generate other improper predictions.
+Comparatively, our semantic segmentation-based clustering method provides better estimation and its gMLP enhancement achieves $100\%$ correct prediction for this particular case.
+Another result of consecutive frames by using the proposed semantic segmentation-based clustering with gMLP enhancement could be seen in Fig. \ref{visualization_sequence}, where most of the instances could be segmented perfectly, even though some of them are spatially close with each other.

-\begin{remark} However, it can be also observed that two instances of cars are grouped together on the 2nd frame, where one car instance is divided into two instances, and another car instance is recognized as a large vehicle on 3rd frames.
+However, it can be also observed that two instances of cars are grouped together on the 2nd frame, and another car instance is recognized as a large vehicle on 3rd frames.
 Such issues could be potentially solved by incorporating the consistent information from consecutive frames.
-For example, a car identified at the previous frame should not be recognized as a pedestrian in the current frame. \end{remark}
+For example, a car identified at the previous frame should not be recognized as a pedestrian in the current frame.

-Although semantic segmentation based clustering with gMLP enhancement could provide acceptable storage size, it is still possible to compress it further, providing flexibility for allocating more powerful tracking algorithms in the entire radar perception system.
+Although semantic segmentation-based clustering with gMLP enhancement could provide acceptable storage size, it is still possible to compress it further, providing flexibility for allocating more powerful tracking algorithms in the entire radar perception system.
 Table \ref{light_weight_enhanced_results} shows the comparison of results of gMLP enhanced semantic segmentation model with two different compressed approaches (one uses group convolution instead of conventional convolution in PointNet++ and the other reduces the dimension of the input of spatial gating units in gMLP blocks) and other enhanced semantic segmentation models.
 The compressed methods are capable of reducing the number of parameters and the corresponding storage memory consumption, and it can be seen that even the compressed gMLP-based model performs better than other enhanced models with comparable or even less memory consumption.